dng22712/Stress-Detection-Sensor-Analysis-using-Data-Science/README.md

 # Assignment-University-Trials-2202203
 Stress Detection with Wearable Sensors
-This is a data science project developed by Dhanush Nalinikantha Gowda for a company that has developed a wearable watch with multiple sensors.
+This is a data science project developed for a company that has developed a wearable watch with multiple sensors.
 The goal of the project is to investigate whether the sensors can be used to predict stress and develop a new feature that alerts a user when they're getting stressed.
 The project involves two assignments:

  Load, explore, clean, and preprocess the data set.
 Identify which signals might be better candidates for predicting stress.
  Develop a machine learning model to predict stress using the cleaned data set.
 Present findings and recommendations in a report.